-Intuitively, a binary monotone partition signal structure sends signal $0$ for all low states and signal~$1$ for all high states.
-This is illustrated in \Cref{fig:binary_partition} for state space $\states = [-1,1]$.
-In the case where the state distribution is discrete, there may exist a middle type such that the signal structure randomizes the signals for this type.
-In the binary action environment we can identify the quota rule $q$ simply by the probability that action $a=1$ is chosen:
+Intuitively, a binary monotone partition information structure sends signal $0$ for all low states and signal~$1$ for all high states.
+This is illustrated in \Cref{fig:binary_partition} for the state space $\states = [-1,1]$.
+In the case where the state distribution is discrete, there may exist a middle state such that the information structure randomizes the signals for this state.